The latest numbers on COVID-19 in Canada for Monday, Feb. 8, 2021

 _ Prince Edward Island: 113 confirmed cases (three active, 110 resolved, zero deaths).

-There were zero new cases Sunday.
+There were zero new cases Monday.
 The rate of active cases is 1.88 per 100,000 people.
-Over the past seven days, there have been a total of two new cases.
+Over the past seven days, there have been a total of zero new cases.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.